ang-st/dec_app/README.md

 ### componments:

 * a thelonius blockchain providing a verified set of ressource ( hash ) pointer along with permission set
-* a v8 vm instrumented in order to measure its ressources consumption
+* a ~~v8~~  duktape vm instrumented in order to measure its ressources consumption and constraint its footprint
 * a distributed p2p storage